apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    receiver advertises to the peer.
 See IETF RFC 9113 section 5.2 for details concerning HTTP/2 flow control.
 See :ts:cv:`proxy.config.http2.flow_control.policy_in` for how HTTP/2 stream and session windows are maintained over the lifetime of HTTP/2 sessions.

+.. ts:cv:: CONFIG proxy.config.http2.initial_window_size_out INT 65535
+   :reloadable:
+   :units: bytes

+   The initial HTTP/2 stream window size for outbound connections that |TS| as a client advertises to the peer.
+See IETF RFC 9113 section 5.2 for details concerning HTTP/2 flow control.
+See :ts:cv:`proxy.config.http2.flow_control.policy_out` for how HTTP/2 stream and session windows are maintained over the lifetime of HTTP/2 sessions.

 .. ts:cv:: CONFIG proxy.config.http2.flow_control.policy_in INT 0